top of page

 My Story

 When I was 13 years old, I started volunteering at a local food pantry called Soup Angles.
-Their mission is to offer "hot, nutritious, freshly prepared meals in a dignified and caring environment to anyone in need of a meal in our community."
+Their mission is "to offer hot, nutritious, freshly prepared meals in a dignified and caring environment to anyone in need of a meal in our community."

 The Dando Project is a work in progress, and we hope you support us along the way.